Samsung launches business versions of Galaxy Book Pro, Galaxy Book

-New Delhi: South Korean tech giant Samsung has announced business editions of its Galaxy Book and Galaxy Book Pro laptops.
+New Delhi, Sep 11 (IANS) South Korean tech giant Samsung has announced business editions of its Galaxy Book and Galaxy Book Pro laptops.

 Samsung Galaxy Book costs $899 for the 15.6-inch model packing an Intel Core i5 processor and 16GB RAM.
 On the other hand, the Pro model with a 13.3-inch screen starts at $1,099 while the 15.6-inch model starts at $1,199.
 It comes in two variants - Core i5/ 8GB /512GB and Core i7/ 16GB /256GB, reports GizmoChina.